apakle/Movie-Recommendation-System/README.md

 	For a given user, movies are recommended based on the ratings of the most similar users, excluding movies the user has already seen.

 ## Results
-test
+The system effectively recommends movies to users based on the preferences of similar users.
+Results can be customized by adjusting the number of SVD components or filtering based on certain criteria.
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.